Update cookies preferences

 - The scrollbar has been replaced by buttons "up" and "down".

-- Sorting by the time of origin is now functional, i.e. new alarms can now be displayed on up.
+- Sorting by the time of origin is now functional, i.e. new alarms now can be displayed on up.

-- The state and history viewer can now be opened multiple times, i.e. to have a small window permanently open a and open large window sometimes.
+- The state and history viewer can now be opened multiple times, i.e. to have a small window permanently open and open large window sometimes.

 Pm8.02.09: